The interactive installation UND ENDLICH is at work

 The collective GÆG is known for their spectacular but subtle art projects that unfold in the pristine landscape.
-One of their more memorable projects is passage2011 (2011) in which these artist-alpinists pulled a red plastic boat, weighing some 150 kilograms, by hand over the main Alpine crest and brought it to the 54th Venice Biennale.
+One of their more memorable projects is passage2011 (2011) in which the artists pulled a red plastic boat, weighing some 150 kilograms, by hand over the main Alpine crest and brought it to the 54th Venice Biennale.
 In 2013 they undertook a powerwalk, in which they carried portable-sized wind generators across Vatnajökull in Iceland, Europe’s largest glacier.
 With linear 2017, GÆG hiked a rectangular route in the western USA while alternately carrying a silver ball-point pen on their backs, mapping imaginary geopolitical boundaries that cut across the states of Utah, Wyoming, and Colorado.

-The bizarre natural architecture of this perforated rock formation created by natural erosion is unto itself an unusual phenomenon, and now a giant clock will hang in the frame of this gateway at the top of the world.
+The bizarre natural architecture of this rock gate created by natural erosion is unto itself an unusual phenomenon, and now a giant clock is hanging in the frame of this gateway at the top of the world.
 As one approaches, the hands of this clock noticeably slow down, and when one reaches the formation, the second hand stops moving completely.
 When one then moves away from the structure and the second hand begins to move again, then, at the very latest, one clearly understands one’s personal ability to influence the motions of the clock (or perhaps the movement of time itself).

-Access to the project from the Julier Pass is quite easy —a three-hour hike (round trip) manageable for all art and nature lovers.
+Access to the project from the Pass dal Güglia is quite easy — an 1,5 h hike, manageable for all art and nature lovers.
 This artwork is being produced in a period of pandemic, and all existing and necessary guidelines and safety precautions are being maintained.
 The installation is created in collaboration with the administration of the Canton of Graubünden and the communal government of the districts of Surses and Domleschg.